 I need information about...

 X-ray.
-A diagnostic test that uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film.
+This test uses invisible electromagnetic energy beams to make images of tissues, bones, and organs onto film.

-Computed tomography scan (also called a CT or CAT scan).
-A diagnostic imaging procedure that uses a combination of X-rays and computer technology to produce horizontal, or axial, images (often called slices) of the body.
+CT scan.
+This test uses X-rays and computer technology to make horizontal, or axial, images (often called slices) of the body.
 A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR